oldscienceguy/PebbleSDR/README.md

 2. Up/Down buttons above each digit:  You can change each digit by clicking on the small buttons above and below each digit.
 3. Up/Down arrows: Move the cursor over the digit you want to change and press the up or down arrow.
 4. Mouse scroll wheel: Move the cursor over the digit you want to change and use the mouse scroll wheel or track pad to scroll up or down.
 5. Click any digit to reset all lower digits to zero.
 This is a quick way to reset.

+Note: If you enter a frequency above or below the range of the device, you will hear a beep and the frequency will not change.
+You can over-ride the hi/lo range in the specific device .ini file.

 ###S-Meter
 The S-Meter can be set to Instaneous or Average using the buttons to the right of the bar graph.